Learning Noise-Robust Joint Representation for Multimodal Emotion Recognition under Incomplete Data Scenarios: Abstract

 \section{Abstract}

-Multimodal emotion recognition (MER) in practical scenarios presents a significant challenge due to the presence of incomplete data, such as missing or noisy data.
-Traditional methods often discard missing data or replace it with a zero vector, neglecting the availability issue of noisy data.
-Consequently, these approaches are not fully applicable to realistic scenarios, where both missing and noisy data are prevalent.
-To address this problem, we propose a novel noise-robust MER model, named NMER, which effectively learns robust multimodal joint representations from incomplete data containing noise.
-Our approach incorporates two key components.
-First, we introduce a noise scheduler that adjusts the type and level of noise in the training data, emulating the characteristics of incomplete data in realistic scenarios.
-Second, we employ a Variational AutoEncoder (VAE)-based NMER model to generate robust multimodal joint representations from the noisy data, leveraging the modality invariant feature.
-The experimental results on the benchmark dataset IEMOCAP indicate the proposed NMER outperforms state-of-the-art MER systems.
-The ablation results also confirm the effectiveness of the VAE structure.
-We release our code at \href{https://github.com/WooyoohL/Noise-robust_MER}{https://github.com/WooyoohL/Noise-robust\_MER}.
+Multimodal emotion recognition (MER) in practical scenarios is significantly challenged by the presence of missing or incomplete data across different modalities.
+To overcome these challenges, researchers have aimed to simulate incomplete conditions during the training phase to enhance the system's overall robustness.
+Traditional methods have often involved discarding data or substituting data segments with zero vectors to approximate these incompletenesses.
+However, such approaches neither accurately represent real-world conditions nor adequately address the issue of noisy data availability.
+For instance, a blurry image cannot be simply replaced with zero vectors, while still retaining information.
+To tackle this issue and develop a more precise MER system, we introduce a novel noise-robust MER model that effectively learns robust multimodal joint representations from noisy data.
+This approach includes two pivotal components: firstly, a noise scheduler that adjusts the type and level of noise in the data to emulate various realistic incomplete situations.
+Secondly, a Variational AutoEncoder (VAE)-based module is employed to reconstruct these robust multimodal joint representations from the noisy inputs.
+Notably, the introduction of the noise scheduler enables the exploration of an entirely new type of incomplete data condition, which is impossible with existing methods.
+Extensive experimental evaluations on the benchmark datasets IEMOCAP and CMU-MOSEI demonstrate the effectiveness of the noise scheduler and the excellent performance of our proposed model.
+Our project is publicly available on \href{https://github.com/WooyoohL/Noise-robust_MER}{https://github.com/WooyoohL/Noise-robust\_MER}.